demisto/content/Packs/Core/Playbooks/playbook-IOC_Alert_README.md

 The playbook will use several enrichment sources to determine the IOC verdict.
 Additionally, will use the Analytics module to run a prevalence check for the IOC.

 **Response Actions:**
 The playbook's first response action is a containment plan that is based on the playbook input.
-In that phase, the playbook will execute endpoint isolation
+In that phase, the playbook will execute endpoint isolation.

 **Investigative Actions:**
 When the playbook executes, it checks for additional abnormal activity using the Endpoint Investigation Plan playbook that can indicate the endpoint might be compromised.